 A glossary with all of the Spanish vocabulary introduced in each story is at the end of the book.
 Early in the first story, there is a short list of the vocabulary for greetings and numbers to get children started, but generally, the vocabulary is introduced within the stories.

 In the middle of the book is a section titled, “Te toca a ti, It’s Your Turn.”
 Here we find some interactive activities for children to practice their Spanish with others.
 It begins with simple greetings.
 Then children are given “Treasure Hunts” to see if they can find things in their home or in a supermarket.
-All items on the lists will not be in those locations.
+Not all items on the treasure hunt lists will be in those locations.
 (This can be done either on site or just by using their memories and imaginations.)
 Next, they are given common Spanish expressions such as ¡Caramba! and ¡Qué horror! to try to use each day.
 Finally, they are given a short skit that involves four friends, a bird, and a jumping bean.
 A few children can take more than one part each if need be.
 These are all fun and relatively easy ways for children to practice speaking Spanish with their limited vocabulary.

 The mask-making lesson explains how such masks are used in Mexico then gives complete instructions with patterns for children to make their own masks with tagboard and dry beans.